lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 The button with two || circled is a pause button that can pause all downloads and uploads.
 To start downloading and uploading again to press a button with a triangle to start uploading and downloading again.

+To remove a torrent from the list of torrent files right click on it or :kbd:`Delete` and click remove.
+To delete the files and remove the torrent from the list right click Delete files and remove or press :kbd:`Shift +Delete`.

 How to launch
 -------------